joseburaschi/ExData_Plotting1/README.md

 The following packages will require installation to run the student scripts and generate the assignment plots.
-Please install these packages into your R environment before running the student R code.
+Please install these packages in your R environment before running the student R code.

 <ul>
 <li><b>sqldf</b></li>